In the land of milk and honey, Israelis turn vegan

-TEL AVIV (Reuters) - Nana Shrier, owner of the stylish Georgian restaurant Nanuchka in downtown Tel Aviv, shocked Israel’s culinary world when she removed all animal-based products from the menu.
+TEL AVIV, July 21 (Reuters) - Nana Shrier, owner of the stylish Georgian restaurant Nanuchka in downtown Tel Aviv, shocked Israel’s culinary world when she removed all animal-based products from the menu.
 A year later business is thriving, defying those who predicted its demise.

 “There is a good crowd for it, a very loyal one,” vice president of marketing Ido Fridman said, noting Domino’s Israel sold over half a million vegan pizzas in the past year.